curtispuetz/pypp-docs/docs/external_libraries/introduction.md

 The extra thing you need to do however, is to transpile your code with the Py++ transpiler, and make sure the generated C++ code is packaged into your library when you build it.
 Specifically, the C++ code needs to be at `my_lib_name/pypp_data/cpp`.
 On [this page](pure_library_example.md), is an example of creating and using a Pure Py++ library.

-## How installed libraries work
+## Note on how installed libraries work

-You install Py++ libraries to your project with pip.
-Then, each time you transpile your Py++ code, the transpiler looks through your `site-packages` directory of your Python virtual environment to see if any of the packages match a Py++ project structure.
+Each time you transpile your Py++ code, the transpiler looks through the `site-packages` directory of your virtual environment to see if any of the packages match a Py++ project structure.
 If it finds any Py++ libraries, then it copies the libraries C++ code to your projects C++ directory (if it has not already done so in a previous transpile).

 ## Creating a Py++ library that integrates with existing C++ libraries